 Love of Neighbour - our Prayers for our City

-This year, for the first time, the Cape Town Interfaith Initiative took the prayers from the places of worship to the people.
+This year, for the first time, the two organisations, the Cape Town Interfaith Initiative & Faith, Hope, Love Communities, took the prayers from the places of worship to the people.
 We decided that from now on, every year we will identify a troubled location and take our prayers there.
 The violence in some of our suburbs is so bad that "death by violence" daily figures are considerably higher than those in war zones in other parts of Africa.

 The prayers should touch the people and include the people who need their upliftment.
 Also, we raise the consciousness of neighbourliness, so that people become aware of their responsibility to their neighbour.
 We become each others' neighbours even when we do not live next door to each other, but rather live in the next suburb.